 Check on specific hunting season dates and permit requirements with the Idaho Fish and Game.
 They publish hunting regulations that list all the season dates.

 It is important to hunt only on lands where it is legally allowed.
 For more information, please visit the Idaho Fish and Game website for details on Idaho seasons and rules.

 It is your responsibility to know of any hunting restrictions and where they apply.
 Idaho Fish and Game regulates hunting and fishing on all public lands.

 On most public lands in Idaho, you may not drive off existing roads and trails to hunt, even to retrieve downed game animals.
-If you are hunting with the aid of a commercial outfitter or guide, you should ensure that he or she is permitted by Idaho Fish and Game.
-You should also ensure that he or she is permitted by the BLM to conduct business on public lands.
+If you are hunting with the aid of a commercial outfitter or guide, you should ensure that they are permitted by Idaho Fish and Game.
+You should also ensure that they are permitted by the BLM to conduct business on public lands.

 Many hunting units in Idaho have a motorized hunting rule, which is enforced August 30 - December 31.
 Big game hunters may use motorized vehicles only on established roadways which are open to motorized traffic and capable of being traveled by full-size automobiles.